- On what grounds directors are disqualified from the organization?

 - Kerala High Court’s perspective through a recent case law

 - What are the remedies for disqualified directors?

-As per the provisions mentioned in the Companies Act 2013, an director of a company can be disqualified for five years from the directorship of his/her company and also banned to join any other organisation as a director if his/her current organisation fails to submit their financial statement for a period of three years consecutively.
+As per the provisions mentioned in the Companies Act 2013, an director of a company can be disqualified for five years from the directorship of his/her company and also banned to join any other organization as a director if his/her current organization fails to submit their financial statement for a period of three years consecutively.
 Now the obvious question is whether this disqualification can be removed or not?
 And if it can be removed what are the ways to do it.
-To answer all these questions we have explored various aspects of the director disqualification removal in different sections of this article.
+To answer all these questions we have explored various aspects of the relief from director disqualification in different sections of this article.
 By the end of the article, you will be able to understand,

-We will also understand the perspective of Kerala High Court which recently granted an order in favour of the petitioner.
-This will help us understand the general viewpoint od judiciary on cases related to the removal of directors’ disqualification.
+We will also understand the perspective of Kerala High Court which recently granted an order in favor of the petitioner.
+This will help us understand the general viewpoint of judiciary on cases related to the relief from director disqualification.